The memo should be no longer than necessary. Don't leave important things out but don't write a paragraph when a sentence or two will do.

 Problem: Incomprehensible to anyone not thoroughly trained in economics.

-Better: "Statistical evidence shows that a 1% increase in household income leads to a 1.5% increase in expenditure on medical care.
+Better: "Analysis by X of historical data on medical expenditures shows that a 1% increase in household income leads to a 1.5% increase in expenditure on medical care.
 Since the proposed policy would raise household income by 20%, it should raise the demand for medical care by 30%.

 Make sure the rows and columns of the table are labeled clearly and avoid including unimportant data.